-Column A Column B

-1. frozen / (a) wind

-2. darkest (b) flake

-3. deep and dark (c) lake
+Column A 1. frozen 2. darkest 3. deep and dark 4. downy 5. easy Column B (a) wind (b) flake (c) lake (d) woods (e) evening

-4. downy (d) woods

-5. easy (e) evenin

-- The horseman, the poet is amazed to see the deep and dark woods.
-He knows that the owner of those woods lives in the village but he will not see him stopping there to watch the woods filled with snow. - 2.
-The horse knows that he is generally asked to stop at a farmhouse.
+- 1. The horseman, the poet is amazed to see the deep and dark woods.
+He knows that the owner of those woods lives in the village and he will not see him stopping there to watch the woods filled with snow. - The horse knows that he is generally asked to stop at a farmhouse.
 But he thinks it strange when the poet stopped him in the lonely woods where there was no farmhouse nearby. - 3.
 The horse shakes his harness bells to alert the rider. - 4.
 The poet has to do many important tasks, so he does not stop on the way. - 5.
-The owner of the woods will not see the poet stopping there because the area is quite lonely and his house is far away in the village.
+The promises refer to other important works of the human life which the poet is responsible to perform to live happily.

-Use the following words in your own sentences.
+Use the following words in your own sentences:

-1. It is very enjoyable to see the rising sun.
+- 1. It is very enjoyable to see the rising sun.

 - 2. You should have a watch on your pets.

 - 3. Think before you leap.

 - 4. Can you give me your book for an hour?

 - 5. You should keep away from bad boys.

 - 6. You can ask me for anything you need.

-Read the following poem and underline the letters that have been repeated in an alliterative way.
+Read the following poem and answer the questions that follow: